This pretty alternative to a boring laundry hamper is so fun and unique! Learn how to build a DIY hamper with this step by step tutorial.

 The plywood is used for the edges and bottom of the hamper and the pine trim is added around the perimeter of each edge as shown in the photos.

 Once your wood is cut, sand all surfaces with an orbital sander.
-Start 80 grit and move on to 150 grit and finish with 220 grit.
+Start with 80 grit and move on to 150 grit and finish with 220 grit.

 Step 2.
 Assemble DIY hamper